leticiacb1/leticiacb1/README.md

 <br/>

 - ⏳️ Computer Engineer in progress ...
-- 🌱 I'm currently learning Linux, Vim and other cool stuff!
+- 🌱 I'm currently learning Quantum Computing and Cyber Security.
-- ⚡ Curiosity: I have a cat 🐈️ and I like to cook 👩‍🍳️
+- ⚡ Curiosity: two cats 🐈️ and I like to cook 👩‍🍳️
 - 💌️ I love challenges and learn new technologies

 <b>:gear: &nbsp;GitHub Statistics</b>